keu/docs/astro/ci-cd.md

 1. Access Deployment API key credentials.
 These credentials must be set as OS-level environment variables called `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET`.
 2. Install the latest version of the Astro CLI.
-3. Run `astrocloud deploy`.
+3. Run `astro deploy`.
 This builds your Astro project into a Docker image, authenticates to Astro using your Deployment API key, and pushes the image to your Deployment.

 This workflow is equivalent to the following bash script: